journey-education/ds-admissions-challenge/README.md

 Regardless of the tool you choose to complete your project, you will need to submit your notebook through Github.
 1. Create a new public repository on your account.
 It's important that the repository is public.
-2. Upload the completed Project Submission notebook into this repository.
+2. Upload your completed Project Submission notebook into this repository.
-3. Send the Github link to the .ipynb Project Submission Notebook to your contact person at Concordia Bootcamps by the given deadline.
+3. Send the Github link to the .ipynb Project Submission notebook to your contact person at Concordia Bootcamps by the given deadline.

 ## Submission Requirements
 1. Your submission has to be in the form of a .ipynb notebook.